 - 1. On the last day of the month when any enrollee ceases to be eligible; - 2.
 On the date a dental plan terminates.
 If that should occur, the subscriber will have the opportunity to enroll in another PEBB dental plan; - 3.
-For an employee, on the last day of the month the employment relationship is terminated.
+For an employee and their dependents, on the last day of the month the employment relationship is terminated.
 The employment relationship is considered terminated: - On the date specified in an employee's letter of resignation; or - On the date specified in any contract or hire letter, or on the effective date of an employer-initiated termination notice. - 4.
+For a continuation coverage subscriber, a retiree, or a survivor who submits a written request to terminate dental coverage, enrollment in dental coverage will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+If the request is received on the first day of the month, dental coverage will be terminated on the last day of the previous month.

-On the last day of the month in which the monthly premium and applicable premium surcharges were paid.
-The subscriber is responsible for timely payment of premiums and applicable premium surcharges.
-If the monthly premium or applicable premium surcharges remain unpaid for 30 days, it will be considered delinquent.
-A subscriber is allowed a grace period of 30 days from the date the monthly premium or applicable premium surcharges become delinquent to pay the unpaid premium balance or applicable premium surcharges.
-If the subscriber's premium balance or applicable premium surcharges remain unpaid for 60 days from the original due date, coverage will be terminated retroactive to the last day of the month for which the monthly premium and any applicable premium surcharges were paid.
-A full month's premium is charged for each calendar month of coverage.
-Payments are not prorated during any month, even if an enrollee dies or if the subscriber requests to terminate their coverage before the end of the month.
+Premium payments and applicable premium surcharges become due the first of the month in which dental coverage is effective.
+Premium payments and applicable premium surcharges are not prorated during any month, even if an enrollee dies or asks to terminate their dental plan before the end of the month.